Marketing to Doctors, Part 4: Lead Generation

 Direct mail is not dead.
 It’s evolving.
 As consolidation takes greater hold across the medical field, sending bulk mailings to doctors becomes less effective.
 For instance, when 200 identical direct mail pieces arrive at the front desk or mailroom addressed to every doctor in the building (and many that aren’t)… those mailers are going straight to recycling.
 Here’s how to have a good direct mail program:

-- Spread it Out: Try to avoid the giant batch of junk mail by spreading your mail drops.
-Sure, it’ll cost you a little more in postage, but it will increase your effective deliverability.
+• Spread it Out: Try to avoid the giant batch of junk mail by spreading your mail drops.
+Sure, it’ll cost you a little more in postage, but itwill improve your effective deliverability.

-- Customize: I’m not talking about lasering their name on the outside of the mailer.
+• Customize: I’m not talking about lasering their name on the outside of the mailer.
 Do something meaningful.
-What this will be will depend on your offering, but some of the things we’ve seen work include pricing information, references to the actions or questions of close colleagues, mining relationship data to find client references that the prospect knows, etc.
+What this will be depends on your offering, but some things we’ve seen work include pricing information, references to the actions or questions of close colleagues, mining relationship data to find client references the prospect knows, etc.

-- Go Dimensional: Packages are nice as long as they don’t look like a bribe.
-Including notes that “pop” are fun too.
-If you don’t mind the environmental apocalypse you can even include mailers that will play videos in HD for $20-$50 a piece.
+• Go Dimensional: Packages are nice as long as they don’t look like a bribe.
+Including notes that “pop” is fun too.
+If you don’t mind the environmental apocalypse, you can even include mailers that play HD videos for $20-$50 each.

 That’s a Lot of Options!

-I know, right?
-Most companies can’t afford to just do “everything” and hope that some of them work out.
-A good agency should be aware of all the options and be able to help you develop an initial media plan to test out the best platform and campaign options for your specific market.
-In the next installment, we’ll do a deep dive on evaluating and optimizing this media mix.
+I know.
+Most companies can’t afford to just do “everything” and hope some of it works out.
+A good agency should be aware of all the options and help you develop an initial media plan to test the best platform and campaign options for your specific market.
+In the next installment, we’ll dive deep into evaluating and optimizing this media mix.

 This is the fourth article of a multi-part series on marketing to doctors.
 Others in the series: